raju1992/cse5335-axr3547-1/README.md

 ### What components other than server side and client framework did you install and why ?

- 1) Git in my local machine to add and commit and push it to the github cloud repository.
+ 1) Git in my local machine to add and commit and push it to the github cloud repository.<br>
- 2) Third party gems such as "bootstrap-sass" - for UI decoration stuff, "gmaps4rails" for google maps in View , "geocoder" for geolocation coordinated, "pg" for postgres database in Heroku.
+ 2) Third party gems such as "bootstrap-sass" - for UI decoration stuff, "gmaps4rails" for google maps in View , "geocoder" for geolocation coordinated, "pg" for postgres database in Heroku.<br>
- 3) Heroku- for pushing and deploying our web application on cloud.
+ 3) Heroku- for pushing and deploying our web application on cloud.<br>

 ### What Ubuntu commands are needed to deploy and run server.?

- rails new <project name>  -to start a new rails project. rails generate controller <controller name> <controller Actions> - to create a controller with actions. bundle install - to install the gems in the development bundle update - to update the gems version rails generate model <model name> <colums value with their field type> - to create a model rake task <task name> -to create job at rails rake db:migrate - sync db with rails rake db:seed - sync the db data rails s - to start the server at local host.
+ rails new <project name>  -to start a new rails project.<br>
+ rails generate controller <controller name> <controller Actions> - to create a controller with actions.<br>
+ bundle install - to install the gems in the development<br>
+ bundle update - to update the gems version<br>
+ rails generate model <model name> <colums value with their field type> - to create a model. <br>
+ rake task <task name> -to create job at rails. <br>
+ rake db:migrate - sync db with rails. <br>
+ rake db:seed - sync the db data. <br>
+ rails s - to start the server at local host. <br>

- git init
+ git init <br>
- git remote add <github repo >
+ git remote add <github repo ><br>
- git add . - to add the files at git locally git commit -m "message" save files at initial stage. git push origin master - to push files on github repo.
+ git add . - to add the files at git locally. <br>
+ git commit -m "message" save files at initial stage.<br>
+ git push origin master - to push files on github repo.<br>

- heroku create - to create heroku repo. heroku login - to login heroku git:remote -a <repo name> to add to heroku repo git push heroku master - to push to heroku server heroku run db:migrate - to migrate to production db. heroku open - to open the website at heroku
+ heroku create - to create heroku repo.<br>
+ heroku login - to login<br>
+ heroku git:remote -a <repo name> to add to heroku repo<br>
+ git push heroku master - to push to heroku server<br>
+ heroku run db:migrate - to migrate to production db.<br>
+ heroku open - to open the website at heroku<br>